-Melissa Michaels is a multi-talented entrepreneur, award-winning author, designer, activist and producer.
+Melissa Michaels is an award-winning author, entrepreneur, designer, activist, and producer.
 She is the insightful author of the A Look Within book series.
-When not writing, Melissa focuses on her clothing lines Inpeloto BodyWear and IBe Wear.
+When not writing, Melissa focuses on her brand Inpeloto.
 She designs limited edition t-shirts and t-shirt bags made from eco-friendly fibers.
-Inpeloto BodyWear and IBe Wear are clothes with a message along with symbolic designs that make bold, conscious and positive proclamations.
-Inpeloto is an acronym, which stands for: INfinite, PEace, LOve, TOgetherness.
-Inpeloto is a socially conscious company consisting of artistic expressions in the form of jewelry, clothes and accessories.
+Inpeloto BodyWear and IBe Wear are clothing with a message along with symbolic designs that make bold, conscious, and positive proclamations.
+Inpeloto is an acronym, which stands for INfinite, PEace, LOve, TOgetherness.
+Inpeloto is a socially conscious company consisting of artistic expressions in the form of jewelry, clothes, and accessories.

-She is a graduate of San Diego State University and University of San Diego.
+She is a graduate of San Diego State University and the University of San Diego.
 She is a DIY Festival award winner for poetry winning over thousands nationwide.
 It was her first book, A Look Within that gave her a place in literature and provided her notable recognition.
-She received honorable mention on The Wall of Tolerance in Montgomery, Alabama.
-She also received San Diego Magazine’s Woman of the Year nomination
+She received an honorable mention on The Wall of Tolerance in Montgomery, Alabama.
+She also received San Diego Magazine’s Woman of the Year nomination.